On 15 November 2017, a proposal was set forth by the Danish Parliament to amend existing tax law regarding the deduction of payroll costs.

 Following up on Action 5 of the base erosion and profit shifting (BEPS) initiative, Denmark has also agreed to participate in the compulsory spontaneous exchange of information.
-This will include (i) binding tax rulings related to beneficiary tax regimes, (ii) cross-border APAs and all types of cross-border binding rulings related to transfer pricing, (iii) cross-border binding rulings whereby a one-sided reduction of the taxable income has been made without this being reflected in the taxpayer’s financial statements, (iv) binding rulings regarding PEs and (v) binding rulings regarding conduit companies.
+This will include (i) binding tax rulings related to beneficiary tax regimes, (ii) cross-border advance pricing agreements (APAs) and all types of cross-border binding rulings related to transfer pricing, (iii) cross-border binding rulings whereby a one-sided reduction of the taxable income has been made without this being reflected in the taxpayer’s financial statements, (iv) binding rulings regarding permanent establishments (PEs), and (v) binding rulings regarding conduit companies.

 The information is to be exchanged with all Organisation for Economic Co-operation and Development (OECD) and G20 countries, as well as any other countries that adopt the BEPS initiatives.
-The exchange will however only take place if the exchange of information is mutual with the other country.
-Information on cross-border binding rulings or pre-approved pricing schemes amended or renewed after 31 December 2016, must be exchanged within three months after the end of the half of the calendar year with which it relates to (i.e. deadlines are 30 March and 30 September).
-Information that is amended or renewed within a period of five years before 1 January 2017, must be exchanged before 1 January 2018 subject to certain exceptions.
+However, the exchange will only take place if the exchange of information is mutual with the other country.
+Information on cross-border binding rulings or pre-approved pricing schemes amended or renewed after 31 December 2016 must be exchanged within three months after the end of the half of the calendar year with which it relates to (i.e. deadlines are 30 March and 30 September).
+Information that is amended or renewed within a period of five years before 1 January 2017 must be exchanged before 1 January 2018, subject to certain exceptions.
 Taxpayers will be informed prior to exchange.

-There have since been a few cases where the above mentioned provision has been tested.
-In SKM.2017.333.SR, the Tax Council found that the main purpose of the relocation of the parent company from the Bahamas to Luxembourg – immediately before a planned relocation of a Danish subsidiary to Luxembourg – was to obtain a tax benefit that counteracted the aim and purpose of the Parent-Subsidiary Directive.
-However, in a more recent case, SKM.2017.626.SR, the Tax Council found that the provision did not apply and indeed the liquidation proceeds distributed from a Danish subsidiary to a Dutch parent company (owned by a Trust in Jersey & Guernsey, which was owned by an individual) should not be subject to Danish taxation.
+There have since been a few cases where the above-mentioned provision has been tested.
+In SKM.2017.333.SR, the Tax Council found that the main purpose of the relocation of the parent company from the Bahamas to Luxembourg, immediately before a planned relocation of a Danish subsidiary to Luxembourg, was to obtain a tax benefit that counteracted the aim and purpose of the Parent-Subsidiary Directive.
+However, in a more recent case, SKM.2017.626.SR, the Tax Council found that the provision did not apply, and indeed the liquidation proceeds distributed from a Danish subsidiary to a Dutch parent company (owned by a trust in Jersey and Guernsey, which was owned by an individual) should not be subject to Danish taxation.
 The Authorities highlighted that the establishment of the Dutch parent company could not in itself be considered as an abuse of benefits in relation to the Parent-Subsidiary Directive.
-This was partially due to the fact that the operative companies that were owned by the Danish company where also based in the Netherlands and also due to the fact that the individual owning the Trust would not be receiving any distributions, but instead the Trust would be making donations to charitable organisations.
+This was partially due to the fact that the operative companies that were owned by the Danish company were also based in the Netherlands and also due to the fact that the individual owning the trust would not be receiving any distributions, but instead the trust would be making donations to charitable organisations.

-On 28 November 2017, the Danish Parliament adopted a new temporary tax credit regime for oil and gas companies advancing the time of deduction and increasing depreciation on production assets to 20% and uplift the 6.5% in six years, in order to encourage investments in the Danish part of the North Sea.
+On 28 November 2017, the Danish Parliament adopted a new temporary tax credit regime for oil and gas companies, advancing the time of deduction and increasing depreciation on production assets to 20% and uplift to 6.5% in six years (39% in total), in order to encourage investments in the Danish part of the North Sea.